 There's also plenty of food at Oktoberfest to enjoy for those who aren't beer fans: sausage galore, savory greens, piping-hot potato dishes, pretzels, and baked goods.
 Carousels and other rides, along with music and the quaint folksiness of classic German lederhosen, guarantee a colorful experience for all.

 Chocolate lovers should consider adventuring to Italy in the fall.
 In late October, Perugia, Italy, is home to the Eurochocolate festival.
 Now in its 25th year, this occasion was inspired by Oktoberfest.
 Founder Eugenio Guarducci envisioned a similarly reverent approach to this most delectable candy.

 The festival includes guided tastings, art exhibitions (yes, we mean both chocolate art and conventional art), confectionery workshops, music, and much more.
-Italian VBT tours that put you close to Perugia include The Tuscan Coast and Tuscan Hill Towns By Bike.
+Italian VBT tour that puts you close to Perugia include The Tuscan Coast.

 Nuit Blanche: Moonlit Art in Paris

 The Parisian Nuit Blanche festival provides an opportunity to view unique exhibitions and fanciful creations in one of world's most artistically rich cities.
-(The Bicycling France and Loire Valley VBT tours pass right through the city.)
+(The Bicycling France: Normandy & Brittany and Loire Valley VBT tours pass right through the city.)

 Nuit Blanche, French for "white night," dates back to 2002.
 Visitors and natives alike stroll through the streets of Paris as hundreds of artists display or perform their works.
 Moonlight, neons, and other unconventional lighting are the only sources of illumination.
 Explore film, dance, theater, painting, sculpture, and avant-garde works - truly a feast for the senses!
 There are even interactive exhibits for the kids.